AMWA-TV/info-004/docs/Example HOWTO.md

 ```
 ### Complete BIND9 Database File

-Below is the complete BIND9 domain file described about.
+Below is the complete BIND9 domain file described above.
 Configuring your BIND9 domain with this file should allow you to verify your setup for an example.com domain.
-To setup for a different domain then changes to the file are minimal.
+To set up for a different domain, the changes to the file would be minimal.

 ```